Adebayo sits in a deck chair admiring the cliff view

 Coast Clever

-HM Coastguard is called to around 36,000 incidents each year – with peak times happening in the summer, bank holidays and half term time.
-Of the incidents we see, thousands happen along the clifftops and cliff bases.
-This is often caused by slips, trips and falls or where people have been cut off by the tide.
-Our Coast Clever campaign aims to caution people about coastal risks, especially mud, tides and cliffs.
+HM Coastguard is called to around 36,000 incidents each year – with peak times happening in bank holidays, half terms and school holidays.
+Of the incidents we see, thousands happen as a result of tidal cut off or along the clifftops and cliff bases due to slips, trips and falls.

 Why is checking tide times so important?